IBM/BluePic/BluePic-iOS/Pods/IMFCore/README.md

-MobileFirst Platform for iOS SDK for IBM Bluemix
+Bluemix MobileFirst Services SDK for iOS
 ===

-This package contains the required native components to interact with the IBM MobileFirst Platform for iOS.
-The SDK manages all the communication and security integration between the iOS mobile app and with the MobileFirst Platform for iOS in Bluemix.
+This package contains the required native components to interact with the Bluemix Mobile Services.
+The SDK manages all the communication and security integration between the iOS mobile app and with the Bluemix Mobile Services.

 When you use Bluemix to create an application, multiple services are provisioned under a single application context.
-Your mobile application is given access to the following mobile services: Mobile Client Access (which includes security, analytics, and logging), Push for iOS8, and Cloudant NoSQL DB.
+Your mobile application is given access to the following mobile services: Mobile Client Access (which includes security, analytics, and logging), Push Notifications, and Cloudant NoSQL DB.

 Version: 1.0.0